jesscancode/ai-product-framework/README.md

 ## The framework in one idea

+I have been more than a little obsessed with the work [Sarah Winters](https://www.linkedin.com/in/sarahwinterscontentstrategist/) and her team are doing at [Content Design London](https://contentdesign.london/).
+Their work on Content Design has changed the way I work entirely and I've used their principles here to start thinking about how product teams may work alongside AI tooling.

-The discipline of [content design](https://contentdesign.london/blog/why-content-design-exists), from [Sarah Winters](https://www.linkedin.com/in/sarahwinterscontentstrategist/) and [Content Design London](https://contentdesign.london/), asks one question before any writing starts: what does the reader actually need, and what is the best form to meet it?
+The discipline of [content design](https://contentdesign.london/blog/why-content-design-exists) asks one question before any writing starts: what does the reader actually need, and what is the best form to meet it?
 This framework points that question inward — at the product manager's own process rather than at customers.

 > Content used to be something you read.
 Now it's something you use.
 Content design is about giving your audience what they want, when they need it, in the way they expect. — Sarah Winters